How to Deal With Difficult In-Laws: A Practical Guide

 The conversation with your partner needs to be about your experience and your needs, not about attacking their family: "I felt excluded when X happened and I need us to address it" rather than "your mother is impossible."
 The first is something your partner can work with.
 The second puts them in the impossible position of defending someone they love.

 Be specific about what you're asking for.
 "I need you to address it when your parent criticizes me in front of you."
 Not "I need your family to be different."
+Specific requests give your partner something they can actually do.
+Vague complaints about family dynamics give them nothing actionable and create defensiveness.

 What You Can Control

 You can't change your in-laws.
 You can limit your exposure to interactions that consistently make you feel bad.
 You can protect your relationship by keeping the conflict between you and your partner from becoming the primary relationship story.
-And you can be honest with yourself about the difference between a difficult family situation that your partner is genuinely trying to navigate and one where your partner consistently prioritizes family over the partnership — which is a different, more serious issue.
+And you can be honest with yourself about the difference between a difficult family situation that your partner is genuinely trying to manage and one where your partner consistently prioritizes family over the partnership — which is a different, more serious issue.

 Navigating in-law difficulties that are affecting your relationship?
 I can help.
 Get in touch.